heyjva/support/README.md

 # Zendesk support integration
-This is a work in progress and is private until a workflow is designed
+This is a work in progress and is currently not ready for use.

 This repo is made to sync source content to Zendesk using their API.
 It will provide documentation and support articles instead of using the Zendesk editor.